 Our Analysis and Test Results

 The Trestles' thick, bulky and heavy synthetic material does make for a warm and cozy bag material.
-It is rated to 16.7 F which we think is a little ambitious, but it is just as warm as The North Face Cat's Meow and the Mountain Hardwear Lamina Z Flame, both rated at around 20 F. The bag is a roomy cut which can sometimes cause it to be colder because of the extra air that surrounds you that needs to be warmed up, but we didn't notice this problem as much as with the NEMO Celesta's roomy "spoon" shape cut.
+It is rated to 16.7 F which we think is a little ambitious, but it is just as warm as The North Face Cat's Meow and the Mountain Hardwear Lamina Z Flame, both rated at around 20 F. The bag has a roomy cut which can sometimes cause it to be colder because of the extra air that surrounds you that needs to be warmed up, but we didn't notice this problem as much as with the NEMO Rave's roomy rectangular cut.

-The Trestles is by far the heaviest bag in this review, weighing in at a whopping 72 ounces.
-Outweighing the second heaviest Lamina Z Flame by 17 ounces!
+The Trestles is by far the heaviest bag in this review, weighing in at a whopping 4.5 pounds, outweighing the second heaviest Laminina Z Flame by 17 ounces!
 Because of this, we would not recommend taking this bag backpacking.
-The lightest synthetic bag we tested was the Slumberjack Boundary 20 Women's, but we'd recommend the Cat's Meow over the Boundary, it's only 1 ounce heavier and is a much higher quality bag.
-Down bags are almost without exception lighter than synthetic, and the lightest bag we tested was the Rab Neutrino 400.
+For a lighter, higher-quality synthetic bag more suited to weekend backpacking trips, we recommend the Cat's Meow.
+Down bags are almost without exception lighter than synthetic, and the lightest bag we tested is the Sierra Designs Women's Cloud 800.

 As we've mentioned, this is a bulky, heavy sleeping bag.
 The Trestles does come with a compression stuff sack to help with this problem, but it still is much larger than the other bags in this review and doesn't compress down that small.
-The Rab Neutrino packs down the smallest, and in the synthetic category, the Cat's Meow.
+The Rab Neutrino packs down the smallest, and in the synthetic category, the Cat's Meow compresses to the smallest volume.

 The Trestles has some handy features, which also contribute to its weight.
 It has two zippers, one full length and the second 21" long so you can free your arms and torso to sit up or read a book.
 This option adds to the comfort if you're planning on spending a lot of time in your sleeping bag.
 The Sierra Designs Backcountry Bed has a similar feature that has a quilt style blanket built into an opening in the front of the bag that you can stick your arms out of or tuck in.
 The Trestles also has a small outside pocket for stashing your small items like headlamp in.